lynnfaraday/aresmush.com/tutorials/code/quickstart/apis.md

 You'll find these APIs used throughout the Ares codebase.
 The channel plugin creates a job when someone reports channel abuse.
 The idle plugin creates a job when it's time to do the idle purge.
 The chargen plugin creates a job when someone submits their app.
 And so on.

-> <i class="fa fa-info-circle"></i> **Tip:** APIs generally expect that permissions will be checked by the calling command handler.
+{% include tip.html content="APIs generally expect that permissions will be checked by the calling command handler." %}

+## Try It!

+Let's use the jobs API to create a test job.

+    ruby Jobs.create_job("REQ", "A Test Job", "This is a test job.", enactor)

 ## Common APIs

-Here are a few of the most common APIs you'll use:
+Here are a few other common APIs you may use in your own code.

 ### Create a Job